Robert U. Nagel

 I previously held a pre-doctoral visiting scholar position in International Affairs at Northeastern University, for which I was awarded the Christine and Ian Bolt scholarship from the University of Kent.

 During my PhD at the University of Kent, I was a teaching assistant for ‘PO657 - Political Research and Analysis’, an introductory module on quantitative methods, and for ‘PO661 - Fact, Evidence, Knowledge and Power’, a module on research design and mixed methods with a particular focus on process tracing.
 My approach to teaching rests on two fundamental aspects: interaction and collaboration.
 I aim to create an atmosphere in which students actively participate, think independently, contribute frequently, collaborate with each other, and challenge each other.

-In addition I am the incoming Managing Editor of International Peacekeeping, the Social Media Director and conference organizer for the Conflict Research Society, and a research affiliate for the WomanStats Project.
+In addition I am the journal manager of International Peacekeeping, the social media director and conference organizer for the Conflict Research Society, and a research affiliate for the WomanStats Project.
 I also have extensive experience as a research assistant on data projects.
 Throughout my doctorate I have worked as a research assistant for Professor Cohen and Professor Nordås on the Sexual Violence in Armed Conflict (SVAC) project updating the original dataset to include the years 2010-2015.
 Furthermore, I was the lead research assistant for Professor Dorussen at the University of Essex and Dr Clayton at the ETH Zurich on their forthcoming dataset on United Nations Political Peacekeeping Missions (UNPPKO).